MattPress/AppleMusicAPI.NET/README.md

 [![Join the chat at https://gitter.im/AppleMusicAPI-NET/Lobby](https://badges.gitter.im/AppleMusicAPI-NET/Lobby.svg)](https://gitter.im/AppleMusicAPI-NET/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 AppleMusicAPI.NET is a .NET wrapper for [Apple Music Api](https://developer.apple.com/documentation/applemusicapi).
 The API provides clients with the ability to interact with Apple music resources and, provided you are able to generate a user token, modify a users library.
-User tokens can be generated in native Apple applications and also using [MusicKitJS](https://developer.apple.com/documentation/musickitjs) which is currently in beta.
+User tokens can be generated in native Apple applications and also using [MusicKitJS](https://developer.apple.com/documentation/musickitjs) which, at the time of writing, is currently in beta.